QuTech-Delft/OpenSquirrel/README.md

 # Get the circuit from the circuit builder
 circuit = builder.to_circuit()
 ```

-Alternatively, one can build a circuit from a `cQASM` string,
+Alternatively, one can build a circuit from a `cQASM` string:

 ```python
 from opensquirrel.circuit import Circuit